6-year-old with painless lesions on gum line

 - Biopsy should be considered for ulcers lasting more than 3 weeks

-- Rule out an oral manifestation of systemic disease: More likely if persists >3 wk or associated with constitutional symptoms.
+- Rule out an oral manifestation of systemic disease: More likely if it persists >3 wks or is associated with constitutional symptoms.
 Focus on symptoms of eyes, mouth, genitalia, skin, GI tract, allergy, diet history, and physical exam

-Treatment guided by severity and duration of symptoms.
+The severity and duration of symptoms guide treatment.
 The goal is for symptomatic pain relief and reduction of inflammation.

 - Mild to moderate disease: